gadenbuie/regexplain/Readme.md

 ![regexplain help windows](docs/regexplain-gadget-help.png)

-Open **RegExplain Cheatsheet** from the R Studio Addins drop down to open the regex reference page in the Viewer pane without blocking your current R session.
+Open **RegExplain Cheatsheet** from the RStudio Addins drop down to open the regex reference page in the Viewer pane without blocking your current R session.

 ### Import Your Text

 There are two ways to get your text into *RegExplain*.
-The first way was described above: select an object name or lines of text or code in the R Studio source pane and run **RegExplain Selection**.
+The first way was described above: select an object name or lines of text or code in the RStudio source pane and run **RegExplain Selection**.
 To import text from a file, use **RegExplain File** to you import the text you want to process with regular expressions.

 When importing text, *RegExplain* automatically reduces the text to the